 Many people hoping to break free from pain turn to a chiropractor for vertigo in Zeeland.
-Have you wondered what vertigo can do to people?
+Have you wondered what central and peripheral vertigo can do to people?
 Vertigo is not a condition.
 It is a symptom of a condition or a disease.
 When vertigo attacks happen, it affects a person’s sense of balance.
 It is when a person’s equilibrium proves faulty, making him or her feel sensations of spinning, or his or her environment rotating around.
 However, this sensation is a false one because no spinning or rotation occurs in reality.

 The feeling is similar to when people spin around long enough and then suddenly stop.
 As a result, even when they are no longer spinning, they still feel that they do for several seconds.
 Vertigo comes with several unpleasant symptoms, such as: